-Residents of Georgia’s 7th Congressional district are currently represented in the U.S. House of Representatives by Rep. Rob Woodall (R).
+Woodall currently represents residents of Georgia’s 7th Congressional district (GA07) in the U.S. House of Representatives.

 No position statement on climate change